aliem99/Odin-recipes/README.md

 # Odin-recipes
-this is a first my project with HTML make a website "My favorite recipes"
+this is a first my project with HTML make a website "Odin recipes"